This page is totally under reconstruction!

 According to Stephen Hawking in an interview with Nature, "There is no escape from a black hole in classical theory, Quantum theory, however, enables energy and information to escape from a black hole."

-Dr. Avijit Banerjee, chair of cariology and operative dentistry at King's College London, said "the potential harmful effects of fluoride cited have not been associated with the very low levels of fluoride used in water fluoridation programs."
+Dr. Avijit Banerjee, chair of cardiology and operative dentistry at King's College London, said "the potential harmful effects of fluoride cited have not been associated with the very low levels of fluoride used in water fluoridation programs."

 Avoid guilt by association: Imagine that some politician makes hopelessly misinformed comments about vaccines.
 You don't want readers to think that you have that idea about vaccines so you quote the politician, perhaps loading the attribution: